Sensorimotor Stage of Development – How Parents Can Help

-Sensorimotor stage is the first stage of development out of four stages as per the theory of cognitive development by Piaget.
-This is the stage at which an infant starts to learn about herself and her surroundings, through her sensory abilities, i.e., seeing, sucking, touching, feeling and other senses.
-In this phase, a child gains knowledge using the sensory skills she is born, which adds to her overall cognitive growth.
+The sensorimotor stage is the first stage of development out of four stages as per the theory of cognitive development by Piaget.
+This is the stage at which an infant starts to learn about herself and her surroundings, through her senses, i.e., seeing, sucking, touching, feeling and other senses.
+In this phase, a child gains knowledge using the sensory skills she is born with, which adds to her overall cognitive growth.

 What is the Sensorimotor Stage in a Child’s Cognitive Development?

-As per the theory, Piaget’s sensorimotor stage of cognitive development refers to the first two years of an infant’s life during which your child starts to perceive about herself, and the environment around her through her sensory abilities and motor activities.
+As per the theory, Piaget’s sensorimotor stage of cognitive development refers to the first two years of an infant’s life during which the child starts to perceive herself and the environment around her through sensory abilities and motor activities.

 What Are the Substages of Sensorimotor Stage?